Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Background

 \subsection{Emerging Protocol Arts}

-Web3 technologies—blockchains, smart contracts, and non-fungible tokens (NFTs)—reconfigure the terms of authorship by shifting enforcement from institutions to code.
-Smart contracts are self-verifying, self-executing and tamper-resistant programs that guarantee rule compliance without a central server \cite{Wang2018Overview}, while NFTs assign cryptographic provenance to digital artefacts.
-Together they allow artists to publish works that run autonomously and invite permissionless participation.
-As collectors interact on-chain —minting, trading, or triggering contract functions—the artwork’s state evolves in real time, making the protocol, rather than any single output, the true locus of creativity \cite{HaoWLAC2025}.
-Smart-contract infrastructure enables such participation at global scale.
-Web3 has revived—and radically extended—the tradition of \emph{participatory art}: works in which the public co-produces the piece through prescribed actions.
+Web3 technologies---blockchains, smart contracts, and non-fungible tokens (NFTs)---reconfigure the terms of authorship by shifting enforcement from institutions to code \cite{Sidorova2025NFTs}.
+Smart contracts are self-verifying, self-executing, tamper-resistant programs that guarantee rule compliance without a central authority \cite{Wang2018Overview}.
+NFTs assign cryptographic provenance and ownership to digital artifacts.
+Together, these technologies allow artists to publish works that run autonomously and invite permissionless participation.
+As collectors interact on-chain---minting, trading, or triggering contract functions---the artwork's state can evolve in real time, making the protocol, rather than any single static output, the true locus of creativity \cite{Wu2025Rethinking, Guan2025From}.
+Smart-contract infrastructure enables this participatory evolution at global scale.
+Chris Dixon argues in \textit{``Read Write Own''} \cite{Dixon2024Read} that ownership distinguishes Web3 from Web2's write and Web1's read---blockchain networks grant power and economic benefits to communities of users.
+By reshaping ownership, web3 has revived and radically extended the lineage of participatory art \cite{bishop2023artificial}: art in which the public co-owns and co-produces the piece through autonomous participation governed by protocols.

-Projects like \textit{terra0} (2016) imagine a forest that manages itself through a Decentralized autonomous organization (DAO), selling lumber rights to fund its own growth.
-Primavera De Filippi’s \textit{Plantoid} (2017) embeds a robo-flower in Ethereum so that donors collectively “pollinate” the sculpture, triggering new commissions.
-The 2024 exhibition \textit{World Computer Sculpture Garden} showcased artists—among them 0xhaiku, Absent, Loucas Braconnier, Sarah Friend, Material Protocol Arts, Rhea Myers et al., Paul Seidler—whose works exist solely as smart contracts, reinforcing the idea that the \emph{protocol} itself can be material \cite{maltefr2025Computation}.
-Most visibly, the pseudonymous artist \textbf{Pak} has released a string of high-profile blockchain works that invite thousands of collectors to fuse tokens, redact texts, or accumulate “mass,” demonstrating that participatory creativity can be both conceptual and commercially significant.
-Collectively, these examples point to an emerging genre—\emph{protocol art}—in which rules encoded on-chain constitute the work, and audience transactions constitute its performance.
+Several early projects foreshadowed the protocol art paradigm. \textit{terra0} (2016) presented a vision of an artwork that manages itself: a forest equipped with sensors and coded as a Decentralized Autonomous Organization (DAO) that sells its lumber rights to fund its own growth \cite{terra02016, Seidler2025Artwork}.
+Primavera De Filippi's Plantoid (first created in 2015) \cite{plantoid2017} embeds a robotic ``flower'' sculpture in Ethereum such that donors collectively ``pollinate'' the piece with cryptocurrency to fund the creation of new offspring sculptures.
+By 2024, exhibitions such as \textit{World Computer Sculpture Garden} \cite{wcsg2024} showcased artists (among them 0xhaiku, Absent, Loucas Braconnier (Figure31), Sarah Friend, Material Protocol Arts, Rhea Myers et al., Paul Seidler) whose works exist solely as on-chain contracts, reinforcing the idea that the protocol itself can be the artistic material \cite{maltefr2024Computation}.
+Rhea Myers's collected writings further document how smart contracts have been used as an artistic medium since 2011 \cite{Myers2023Proof}.